sourabhgaikwad2399/TinDog-Frontend-Sample-1-/README.md

-A sample website for frontend Developement ( Using HTML5,CSS and Bootstrap).
+A sample website for Frontend Development practice (Using HTML5, CSS and Bootstrap).